DavideAlidosi/May9/ReadMe.txt

 - HDR and EXR file is set to Raw colorspace for prevent Arnold double expose
 - Fix PaintFX Preset Blending bug
 - Two Bone IK and Spring IK are preload
+- PreSelect Highlight is on by default in Graph Editor

 For more information: